-All health and safety precautions must be followed.
-A duly qualified person is required to provide training and a detailed written instruction on how to check the wells for contamination and recording of the results.
-This instruction is to be kept in the fuel system operation plan (section 4.2).
+All health and safety precautions should be followed.
+The duly qualified person is required to provide the person responsible for maintaining the groundwater monitoring wells with a detailed written instruction on how to undertake testing of the wells and recording the results.